This country-specific Q&A gives a pragmatic overview of the law and practice of insurance & reinsurance law in the United Kingdom.

 Are types of insurers regulated differently (i.e. life companies, reinsurers)?

-Under FSMA reinsurers are treated as insurers unless a rule specifies that they are excluded or subject to an alternative approach.
-For example, reinsurers are excluded from rules on conduct of business as they deal with regulated entities.
+Under FSMA reinsurers are treated as in the same way as direct insurers unless a rule specifies that they are excluded or subject to an alternative approach.
+There are certain provisions which are applied differently to "pure" reinsurers.

 Are insurance brokers and other types of market intermediary subject to regulation?